 Jeanie

-commented by Blogger SHOOTING STAR, 6:28 AM
+commented by Blogger Unknown, 6:28 AM

 Wow vedd!
 Those are stunning!
 The lines are so straight and the colours ... fantastic work ... :)